Learning and career planning

 Learning and career planning go together

-This Career Timeline will help you in make good decisions at the right time, about your future.
+Thinking about your career options now will help you make good decisions at the right time.
 It really isn’t too soon to start looking ahead!

 Year 8/9 - choose courses and subjects for Key Stage 4